-Residents will be expected to help precept IPPE and APPE pharmacy students during their clerkships/rotations at AH.
+Answer: Residents will be expected to help precept IPPE and APPE pharmacy students during their clerkships/rotations at AJH.
 Residents will also present agenda items to medical healthcare professionals, to the Pharmacy and Therapeutics Committee, various sub-committee meetings, and in-service the medical and nursing staff.
-Residents may also have the opportunity to teach in a didactic setting in conjunction with Jefferson University School of Pharmacy or through a teaching certificate program offered by the University of the Sciences in Philadelphia (USP).
+Residents will also participate in the newly developed Preceptor Certificate Program.

 Question: How many elective experiences may I choose?

 Answer: Elective experiences are blocked in 4-6 week groups and can be filled with one or multiple learning opportunities with the smallest time period being two weeks.

 Question: Does your residency program sponsor candidates who do not have current citizenship in the US?

 Answer: Due to the limited time between NMS match results and the accelerated starting schedule for the residency program (early June), we are unable to commit to sponsorship of candidates at this time.

 Question: What are your pharmacy staffing requirements?